innobitLab/php-fly-rrm/README.md

 This project has been developed with the Test Driven Development and Pomodoro technique methodologies.
 All the production code is covered by tests.

 Until this readme the project has required me 55 Pomodoros of development.

 ## Contributing

 If you find any bug or you want to share improvements please send a pull-request.
-Bugs and new features test coverage will be appreciated.
+Test coverage on bugs or new features will be appreciated.

 ## Credits

 Idea and development: Gabriele Tondi <info@gabrieletondi.it>

 Thanks to Innobit s.r.l. for giving me the opportunity to share this code.